-Agriculture Organic Microbial Balanced Technology (OMBT) product is a proprietary, 100% natural, non-GMO, liquid microbial formula designed to significantly augment plant growth processes, as well as bio-remediate undesired pollutants in crop soil and irrigation water supply.
-The Agriculture OMBT product is formulated to achieve target outcomes through natural, sustainable, and environmentally supportive measures.
-The use of Secoes Agriculture OMBT will help our clients significantly improve yields, plant/crop/turf resiliency to disease and remediate salts and undesired pollutants, improve plant nutrient uptake and water retention, as well as reduce costs.
-Secoes offers sustainable solutions, including beneficial turf grasses, crops, seedlings, soil, composting and hydroponic applications.
+Green Organic Microbial Balanced Technology (OMBT) product is a proprietary, 100% natural, non-GMO, liquid microbial formula designed to significantly augment plant growth processes, as well as bio-remediate undesired pollutants in crop soil and irrigation water supply.
+The Green OMBT product is formulated to achieve target outcomes through natural, sustainable, and environmentally supportive measures.
+The use of Secoes Green OMBT will help growers significantly improve yields, clone/seedling and plant resiliency to disease, and remediate salts and undesired pollutants, improve plant nutrient uptake and water retention, as well as reduce nutrient and IPM input costs.
+Secoes offers sustainable solutions for cannabis grow operations and all soil, soilless and hybrid media, composting and hydroponic applications.

 - Cost beneficial

 - Significantly increase crop yields, terpenes and medical markers

 - Substantially increase mineral availability and nutrient up-take

 - Increase resistance to disease and pests, including fusarium mold, powdery mildew, botrytis (gray mold), spider mites, and others

 - Organic, sustainable and environmentally responsible

 Secoes Green OMBT product is an innovative, proprietary blend of 100% natural, fast-acting microbial formula that contains bacteria, archaea, fungi, algal protists, and water.

 - Produce natural enzymes that release nutrients.